How Phosphorous Affects Your Lawn and Environment

 By Allyn Hane - "The Lawn Care Nut"

 You all who follow my teachings and strategies know that the two elements in fertilizer that I talk about most often are nitrogen and iron.
 That’s because these are the two that are going to give your lawn the deepest, darkest blue-green color response.
-And that is one reason why I’ve always liked using Milorganite because it contains 2.5% chelated iron along with 6% slow-release nitrogen to not only green up the grass but help the turf pull in that iron to green up even more.
+And that is one reason why I’ve always liked using Milorganite because it contains 2.5% chelated iron along with 6% slow-release nitrogen to not only green up the grass but helps the turf pull in that iron to green up even more.

 But there is another element in Milorganite that is equally important.
-In fact, it’s a macronutrient so one could argue that in bulk, it’s needed much more than iron.
+In fact, it’s a macronutrient, so one could argue that in bulk, it’s needed much more than iron.
 That element is phosphorus.

-It’s the second number on the bag of Milorganite which is four.
+It’s the second number on the bag of Milorganite, which is four.
 That 4 stands for 4% and lets you know that in every bag of Milorganite, 4% of it is phosphorus.

 What Does Phosphorus Do For Grass Plants?